illinoistech-itm/jhajek/itmo-453/setup-tutorial/Readme.md

 ### Step 8: Configure Your Account on the Buildserver to Access Vault

 Most of the sample code can be used directly if your Vault Server is configured correctly.
-In the `variables.pkr.hcl` you will need to adjust the variable names.

 You will also need to setup your Vault server Environment variables but editing your `.bashrc` file on the buildserver located in your Home directory.